nest/nest-simulator/pynest/README.md

     $(prefix)/lib{,64}/pythonX.Y/site-packages/nest

-To force to usage of Python3 pass
+To force to usage of a specific Python version pass

-    -Dwith-python3=ON
+    -Dwith-python=2  or  -Dwith-python=3

 as an argument to `cmake`.